lingqiao-adelaide/lingqiaoliu.github.io/_pages/projects.md

 title: "Active Research Themes"
 author_profile: true
 ---
+## Machine Learning in Music ##
+This research theme studies the various applications of machine learning in music.
+It encompasses topics like how to transform the format of digital music, for example, from MIDI to audio,or from audio to MIDI or sheet music; how to generate music with diverse control, how to build an interactive-AI system for music production.

+**Related Publications**
+- Yangyang Shu, Haiming Xu, Ziqin Zhou, Anton van den Hengel, Lingqiao Liu.
+MuseBarControl: Enhancing Fine-Grained Control in Symbolic Music Generation through Pre-Training and Counterfactual Loss.
+Arixv.

+## Machine Learning for Content Generation ##
+We are interested in machine learning algorithms and systems for content generation.
+The current topics including how to add new control to a pretrained AIGC model, and how to more effectively learn a AIGC model for contents beyond image, vision and text.
+At methodology level, this theme share some similar insights from the theme "Low-supervision Learning via Knowledge Transfer from Pretrained Models"

+**Related Publications**
+- Yuxuan Ding, Chunna Tian, Haoxuan Ding, Lingqiao Liu.
+The CLIP model is secretly an image-to-prompt converter.
+Neurip 2023.

 ## Low-supervision Learning via Knowledge Transfer from Pretrained Models
 This research theme investigates methods that can use a small amount of supervision to build a machine learning system.
 In particular, we are interested in transferring knowledge learned from a pre-trained model to achieve this goal.
 At the application level, this project encompasses a wide range of applications, examples including image or text classification, dense prediction such as semantic or instance segmentation, information extraction in NLP, content generation, etc.